jadecobra/python_tdd_exercises/source/classes.rst

    class ClassWithPass:

-  the terminal updates to show an :doc:`IndentationError` because I declared a class without adding any indented text
+  the terminal shows an :doc:`IndentationError` because I declared a class without adding any indented text
 * I add the new error to the list of exceptions encountered

   .. code-block:: python